 DCP aka Digital Cinema Package

 It’s not long since Premiere Pro added an option to render a DCP straight from the timeline.
-We had a private screening twice in two different cinemas and we were able to render the DCP ourselves a few days earlier.
-We saved a lot of time and money because of this.
-We also saw how much the projection quality actually differs between the cinemas.
+We were able to render the DCP for test screenings and saved a lot of time and money.
+The projection quality actually differs a lot between cinemas.
 First time the projection was extremely grey and the second time it looked like the image was scaled somehow and exhibited a problem in the sharp areas of the image.
 Both times the cinema was of the opinion there was nothing wrong with their facilities.

 The final master DCP was done for us by Kinokki from a Prores 422 HQ master, surround sound wav files and subtitles we provided.
 One thing you can’t do with Premiere Pro is add subtitles to a DCP so it was clear we could not do this ourselves.
 Even if it was possible I’m very happy we used Kinokki.